tushar-sharma/tushar-sharma.github.io/_posts/2020-10-23-export-dynamodb-s3.md

 However boto3 client will generates dynamodb JSON.
-A simple python script to convert it back to normalized JSON.
+A simple python script to convert it back to normalized JSON using `dynamodb_json` library.

 ```python